SMarbella/Roman-Empire-Website/README.md

 **The Roman Empire** is a website and final project for LIS 475: User Interface and Website Design at the University of Arizona in Fall 2021.
 It gives visitors a quick introduction to the Roman Empire.
 Each page includes a quick summary of the Roman Empire's history, religious beliefs, citizens' social status, and prominent figures.

 BlueGriffon gives me more flexibility in the formatting of my website than WordPress and Drupal because it allows me to edit CSS and HTML code, which provides more customizability when I develop websites.
-I used BlueGriffon to create this website from scratch.
+I used BlueGriffon to create this website from scratch and React.js to make my website compatible with both mobile devices and computers.

 ## Website Features